PaMuGr/python_file_organizer/README.md

 - The script supports macOS, Linux, and Windows, but behavior may vary due to differences in how these systems handle file creation dates.

 - Modify the folder paths and file extensions inside the script to match your setup and needs.

+---
+## 🤝 Collaboration

+I welcome contributions and ideas to make this script even better!
+Here’s how you can help:

+- **Report bugs or issues** by opening an issue in this repository.
+- **Suggest new features** or improvements via issues or discussions.
+- **Submit code changes** by forking the repo, making your changes, and opening a pull request (PR).
+- Look for issues labeled **good first issue** or **help wanted** if you want a place to start.
+- Please follow the existing code style and add comments where necessary.

+Feel free to reach out if you want help getting started or have questions!

+---

+If you'd like, I can also help you add new mechanics or anything you see it lacks.

+---

+*— PAMUGR*